Man with glasses sitting at a desk and looking at a desktop computer.

 Step 2: See if your doctor will be in network

-Your employer’s health plan likely covers care provided through a network of doctors, specialists, clinics and hospitals.
-Network providers agree to care for plan members at a discounted rate.
-If you seek care that’s out of your plan’s network, your plan may not cover much or any of your costs.
+All health plans cover care provided through a network of certain health care providers, like doctors, specialists, clinics, hospitals and more.
+In-network providers agree to care for plan members at a discounted rate.
+If you seek care that’s out of your plan’s network, your plan may not cover much (or any) of your costs.

-What this means for you depends on how you like to get health care.
-Some people have deep connections with their family doctor or a trusted care system they’ve used for years.
+What this means for you depends on your preferences for the doctors you see.
+Some people have long connections with their family doctor or trusted locations.
 Others don’t really mind who they see, as long as they’re convenient, close to home and affordable.

 Woman holding two pill bottles looking at her phone.

-Step 3: Look up your current prescriptions in the plan’s drug list
+Step 3: Look up your current medications in the plan’s drug list

-If you take regular medicines to help control cholesterol, blood pressure, depression, diabetes or another condition, it’s important to see how they’ll be covered by your new plan’s drug list (formulary).
+If you take regular medicines to help control cholesterol, blood pressure, depression, diabetes or another condition, it’s important to see how they’ll be covered by searching your new HealthPartners plan’s drug list (formulary).

-To help keep prescription prices low for plan members, insurers have a network of pharmacies they contract with.
-You can save money and time by doing a quick search to see which of your local pharmacies are in this network.
-(For example, HealthPartners has our pharmacy networks available to search online.)
-You can also see if your plan has an option to use a mail-order pharmacy, which can come with even deeper discounts for multi-month medication refills.
+In addition, to help keep prescription prices low for plan members, insurers have a network of pharmacies they contract with.
+You can save time and money by doing a quick search of our HealthPartners pharmacy networks to see which local pharmacies are in your network.
+You can also see if your plan has an option to use a mail-order pharmacy, which may include extra discounts for multi-month medication refills.

 A stethoscope, prescription pad and piggy bank sitting on a table.